Recommended calculator

 Increasing your payment doesn’t immediately reduce the interest you see in the next statement.

 Interest is based on the balance that existed before the payment was applied.
-That means the effect of a higher payment becomes more visible in future periods, not instantly.
+The effect of a higher payment becomes more visible in future periods, not instantly.

 This delay is why it can feel like nothing changed after increasing your payment, even though the long-term effect is meaningful.